United States Marine Band: Leadership

-The Marine Band's early leadership consisted of a Drum Major and a Fife Major, who wore identical uniforms.
-The Drum Major was considered the Leader of the Marine Band, while the Fife Major's responsibility was to train the fifers.
-The first leader of the United States Marine Band was William Farr, listed in historical records as having served as Drum Major from January 21, 1799.
+The Marine Band's early leadership consisted of a drum major and a fife major, who wore identical uniforms.
+The drum major was considered the leader of the Marine Band, while the fife major's responsibility was to train the fifers.
+The first leader of the United States Marine Band was William Farr, listed in historical records as having served as drum major from 21 January 1799.

-After the retirement of Drum Major Raphael Triay in 1855, then-Fife Major Francis Scala became Drum Major.
-On July 25, 1861, President Abraham Lincoln signed an Act of Congress to reorganize the Marine Band.
-This act abolished the rank of Fife Major (and in 1881, the fife was removed from Marine Corps instrumentation entirely), created the positions of Leader of the Band/Principal Musician, Drum Major, and authorized 30 musicians.
-Scala was the first Marine Band musician to receive the title "Leader of the Band"; John Roach was selected as Drum Major.
+After the retirement of Drum Major Raphael Triay in 1855, then-fife major Francis Scala became drum major.
+On 25 July 1861, President Abraham Lincoln signed an Act of Congress to reorganize the Marine Band.
+This act abolished the rank of fife major (and in 1881, the fife was removed from Marine Corps instrumentation entirely), created the positions of leader of the band and principal musician, drum major, and authorized 30 musicians.
+Scala was the first Marine Band musician to receive the title "leader of the band"; John Roach was selected as drum major.

-The earliest recorded Second Leader of the United States Marine Band was Salvador Petrola.
-Marine Band cornetist Walter F. Smith, who had performed under 17th director, John Philip Sousa, became the first official Second Leader when an Act of Congress established the positions of First Leader and Second Leader of the Marine Band in March 1899.
+The earliest recorded second leader of the United States Marine Band was Salvador Petrola.
+Marine Band cornetist Walter F. Smith, who had performed under 17th director, John Philip Sousa, became the first official second leader when an Act of Congress established the positions of first leader and second leader of the Marine Band in March 1899.

 Many changes occurred during the Dwight D. Eisenhower administration.
-The titles First Leader and Second Leader were replaced by Director and Assistant Director.
-When Albert F. Schoepper was appointed as Director in 1955, a second Assistant Director was added to the Marine Band leadership.
-Today, the Assistant Director positions are designated in two titles: Senior Assistant Director and Executive Officer, and Assistant Director.
-Also, the first "Soloist and Moderator" was appointed during the Eisenhower administration.
-William D. Jones, known as the original soloist with the new US Air Force Band and originator and director of the Singing Sergeants, was transferred by an Act of Congress to the USMC Band and given the title "Ambassador of Music".
-The Soloist and Moderator served as the senior enlisted member until 1972 when Schoepper and Jones retired.
+The titles first leader and second leader were replaced by director and assistant director.
+When Albert F. Schoepper was appointed as director in 1955, a second assistant director was added to the Marine Band leadership.
+Today, the assistant director positions are designated in two titles: senior assistant director and executive officer, and assistant director.
+Also, the first "soloist and moderator" was appointed during the Eisenhower administration.
+William D. Jones, known as the original soloist with the new US Air Force Band and originator and director of the Singing Sergeants, was transferred by an Act of Congress to the USMC Band and given the title "ambassador of music".
+The soloist and moderator served as the senior enlisted member until 1972 when Schoepper and Jones retired.

-Today, the Drum Major serves as the senior enlisted member of "The President's Own" and is responsible for the band's appearance, ceremonial drill, and military decorum.
-The Drum Major is charged with directing the band in ceremonies, including the inaugural parade, and regularly leads the band in review for presidents and visiting heads of state and other dignitaries.
+Today, the drum major serves as the senior enlisted member of "The President's Own" and is responsible for the band's appearance, ceremonial drill, and military decorum.
+The drum major is charged with directing the band in ceremonies, including the inaugural parade, and regularly leads the band in review for presidents and visiting heads of state and other dignitaries.

-The Drum Major wears a bearskin headpiece and carries a ceremonial mace used to signal commands to the musicians.
-The Drum Major also wears the officer's version of the Eagle, Globe, and Anchor (the Marine Corps emblem).
+The drum major wears a bearskin headpiece and carries a ceremonial mace used to signal commands to the musicians.
+The drum major also wears the officer's version of the Eagle, Globe, and Anchor (the Marine Corps emblem).
 The uniform also includes an ornate baldric, similar to a sash, embroidered with the band's crest and the Marine Corps' battle honors, as well as miniatures of personal medals.